perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - Elimination of incident components
 - Clean infected machines
 - Disable breached accounts
-- Evidence should be collected according to procedures that meet all applicable laws and regulationsa
+- Evidence should be collected according to procedures that meet all applicable laws and regulations
+- If alert if of a known issue act of predefined knowledge base and decision support

+### Recovery
+- Restore systems to normal operations
+- Revert any limitations that were used for isolation